-One of the most anxiety-producing steps in self-storage development can be figuring out the right mix of unit sizes to build.
+One of the most anxiety-producing steps in self-storage investing and development can be figuring out the right mix of unit sizes to build.
 To the self-storage newbie, the unit mix often seems to be more of an art than a science.
 I sat down with a few industry experts to get to the bottom of this process.

 Getting Started: Don’t Even Think About Taking the Easy Way Out